Carrier-Grade NAT Configuration

 Specify the name of the service profile.

 The following commands attach service profile nat_service to the interface (double-tagged) ifp-0/0/17.
 The configuration shows the minimum number of outer VLANs as 1000, the maximum number of outer VLANs as 1007, the minimum number of inner VLANs as 84 and the maximum number of inner VLANs as 4084.
-The access type configured is IPoE, service profile is NAT service.
+The access type configured is IPoE and the service profile is NAT service.
 AAA profile name is ipoe-aaa and the gateway IFL is lo-0/0/0/100.

 IPoE subscriber with outer VLAN between 1000 and 1007, and inner VLAN between 84 and 4084 will be matched with this NAT service profile and a corresponding action will be taken.
 Anything outside these vlans will not have any action from this NAT service profile.